Doopsgezinde kerk, Haarlem: History

 The church (also referred to as the Vermaning) was built in 1683.
 The original entrance was a simple narrow door in the alley connecting the shopping street Grote Houtstraat to the Frankestraat, called the Peuzelaarsteeg, and through the purchase of a house in the Frankestraat a new, larger, entrance was created in 1717.
 In 1757 a group of members of the church, including Pieter Teyler van der Hulst, purchased a house on the Grote Houtstraat and created a modern but unobtrusive entrance with long hallway.
 In 1902 the Frankestraat entrance was renovated and new regents’ rooms were created in Jugendstil.
 During the course of centuries, almost the entire block of houses was purchased by the church, and a large house across from the church in the Frankestraat, the "Huis ter Kleef", was used as an orphanage.
 The house on the corner of the Peuzelaarsteeg and the Grote Houtstraat (nr.
-51) also was purchased by Pieter Teyler, and he rented it to the Dutch Society of Science for their museum, which was the first museum in Haarlem that opened its doors in 1777.
+51) also was purchased by Pieter Teyler, and he rented it to the Dutch Society of Science for their museum, which was the first museum in The Netherlands that opened its doors in 1777.

+Nowadays

+The church is still being used by the mennonites, services take place on an alternating schedule, with one week in the 'Grote Vermaning' in Haarlem and the following week in the 'Kleine Vermaning in Heemstede.
+Associated with the church is a youth house, which serves as a meeting place for young people on a weekly basis.
+Next to the entrance on the 'Grote Houtstraat' (Street) is a small shop and café located, a project from the church and the 'Hartekampgroep' where people with intellectual disabilities work.
+The shop is called 'Jansje'.
+At that same entrance of the church is a big hallway to the church, built by Pieter Teyler van der Hulst, for his carriage.
+Nowadays the hallway is being used as photo exhibition.
+The church is daily opened to public when people are at work in the church, or on open momuments day.
+2 days in the month there is a theatrical guided tour, in dutch.

 List of teachers

-The church calls its ministers teachers, and the names are written on a large name board in one of the meeting rooms, along with a list of deacons.
+The dutch mennonites calls its ministers teachers, and the names are written on a large name board in one of the meeting rooms, along with a list of deacons.
 In 1804 a songbook Christelijke Gezangen en Liederen was published in Haarlem of 150 songs with accompanying music.
 It had a title vignette by Reinier Vinkeles and a forward which was signed by the teachers Klaas van der Horst, Petrus Loosjes Az., Barend Hartman van Groningen, Matthias van Geuns Jz], Martinus Bodisco and Adriaan Loosjes Pz.
 Aagje Deken wrote the text for 74 of these songs for which she asked 4 ducats (21 guilders) compensation per page.